 - Washington Hall Resident Transitions to Swiss Tower: Current apartment residents who will be getting married and therefore need to transfer from a single apartment to a married apartment have priority over all applicants on the appropriate waiting list, including disabled and international students.
 For example, if a single female is going to be married and requests to transfer to a married apartment to reside with her new husband, the resident will be given priority over applicants on the appropriate waiting list for a vacant married apartment.

-- Handicapped Priority Eligibility: Students with confirmed disabilities will receive priority status as applicants on the appropriate waiting list for vacant apartments if they demonstrate a significant disability or disabilities which make it necessary for the applicant to reside in campus housing in order to pursue a degree at DTS.
+- ADA Priority Eligibility: Students with confirmed disabilities will receive priority status as applicants on the appropriate waiting list for vacant apartments if they demonstrate a significant disability or disabilities which make it necessary for the applicant to reside in campus housing in order to pursue a degree at DTS.
 Some examples include, but are not limited to, using mobility aids to get around, having problems with balance lasting at least three months, walking up/down 20 stairs without resting, walking 1/4 mile distances with difficulty, standing for 20 minutes.
 Disabilities must be confirmed by a physician’s letter which states the specific mobility limitations of the applicant.
 Short-term disabilities do not qualify for priority status.
 Examples of short-term disabilities include broken bones, torn ligaments/tendons, and recovery from surgery.

 Remaining on the Waiting Lists